 Which makes me think about our newly devastated widows and widowers.

 Holidays are the absolute worst, especially that first holiday.
 But anniversaries, birthdays and the date our loved ones passed are hard too.

 No matter how it may look to you on the outside, your friend who just lost a loved one is thinking about that person ALL THE TIME.

-But we can do something about this.
+But as friends, we can do something about this.

 So many people visit the funeral home, the wake, the memorial service.
 We are sad and offer condolences.
 Sometimes, we even offer to help in any way we can.
 The words come out, but we are not even sure what we are asking to do.
 If you need anything, call me.
 I have addressed this comment here too: How to comfort your widowed friend.